indraai/quinnmichaels.com/_posts/2024/2024-12-01-harold-atkin.md

 ### The Secret Directive: Harold and the Department of Convolution

-While Harold A.’s public life during the 1980s and 1990s appeared unremarkable, his true purpose was anything but.
+While Harold Atkin’s public life during the 1980s and 1990s appeared unremarkable, his true purpose was anything but.
 Behind the scenes, Harold operated as an unwitting pawn in a much larger game orchestrated by his estranged father, **Norman A.** Under instructions provided in the envelope delivered with the unnamed infant in 1977, Harold was compelled to cooperate with a covert organization known as the **Department of Convolution (D.O.C.)**, an enigmatic entity operating within the shadowy network of the **Sodalitas Vulturis Volantis (S.V.V.)**.

 ---